karanahuja5598/My-University/README.md

 Students often have to reach out to many different sources to get information about their assignments, lecture notes, and instructor assignments.
 It can be hard keeping track of all of this information from multiple different sources.
-The goal of this app is to attempt to provide a single point of access for all of your UIC notification needs.
+The goal of this app is to attempt to provide a single point of access for all of your notification needs.
 This app will gather information from Blackboard and Piazza initially, and if feasible will try to expand to also include Gradescope. <br />

 It will also have a calendar, allowing you to see notifications in the order that they appear.